Gooseus/angular-meteor-bridge/README.md

 Check out the respective application folders for more information on what each does and how

-## Example App - Listverse
-The example app is a twist on the typical todo list example.

-In this app you create lists which can then be individually shared with other people so they can add items or comment/vote on other items.
-The owner of the list completes the item and banks the votes as points.

-There is also a channel-based chat for each list so there can be more in-depth discussions, however this may either be redundant or render the comments as redundant (probably the latter)

 ### Is this all really necessary?

 After some more work being put in, I don't think it's necessary no.  But it is pretty damn cool, with some more development I think you could do interesting things.